Schmittenberger/ZEEK-TCP-Urgent-Pointer-fork/README.md

 </h4>

-Key Features
+Why this fork?
 --------------
-* This Zeek fork adds the TCP Urgent Pointer to the header, as well as the Reserved Bit field to the IPv4 header
+* This Zeek fork adds the TCP Urgent Pointer to the header, as well as the Reserved Bit field to the IPv4 header.
+A zeek plugin could add the same functionality, but as no proper documentation (with relevant examples!
+Don't tell me to 'just read the source code' - source code is not documentation!) on writing plugins exists, and after existing third party plugins not compiling on their latest state, it was counterintuitivly faster to modify the source code.

+* I use this fork together with my Zeek scripts to detect covert channels on IPv4 and TCP protocols.
+See [Zeek-CCgen](https://github.com/Schmittenberger/Zeek-CCgen.v2).

 Getting Started
 ---------------

-The best place to find information about getting started with Zeek is [www.zeek.org](https://www.zeek.org), specifically the sparse
+The place to find information about getting started with Zeek is [www.zeek.org](https://www.zeek.org), specifically the sparse
 [documentation](https://www.zeek.org/documentation/index.html) section.
 On the web site you can also find tutorials on getting Zeek set up.
 Unfortunatly, not a lot of code examples or well written documentation is available for Zeek.

 Clone the master git repository: